Indian shares end lower as financials, consumer goods drag; focus on Reliance results

 Although domestic financial markets have braved the COVID-19 headwinds so far, the path ahead for Indian stocks is likely to be “choppy, dictated by the persistence of the pandemic caseload,” DBS Bank said in a note to clients.

-Oil-to-telecoms conglomerate Reliance Industries (RELI.NS) ended 1.5% lower, ahead of reporting quarterly results on Friday.
+Oil-to-telecoms conglomerate Reliance Industries ended 1.5% lower, ahead of reporting quarterly results on Friday.

-The financial services sub-index (.NIFTYFIN) dropped 3%, after four consecutive sessions in positive territory, with heavyweight Housing Development Finance Corporation (HDFC.NS) falling 4.7%.
+The financial services sub-index dropped 3%, after four consecutive sessions in positive territory, with heavyweight Housing Development Finance Corporation falling 4.7%.

-Consumer goods stocks (.NIFTYFMCG) lost 1.1%, with Hindustan Unilever Ltd (HLL.NS) shedding 2.2%, a day after reporting a rise in quarterly profit.
+Consumer goods stocks lost 1.1%, with Hindustan Unilever Ltd shedding 2.2%, a day after reporting a rise in quarterly profit.

 Our Standards: The Thomson Reuters Trust Principles.